Neethlingshof Estate

 Neetlingshof Estate is a wine estate in Stellenbosch, Western Cape, South Africa.
 Established in 1692, it is one of the oldest wine estates in the country, founded only six or seven years after the first estate, Constantia.
 Its current bottling dates back to 1880.

 History

-Neethlingshof Wine Estate was founded in 1692 by the German settler Willem Barend Lubbe, on the Bottlery Hills.
+Neethlingshof Wine Estate was founded in 1692 by the German settler Willem Barend Lubbe, on the Bottelary Hills.
 Lubbe named the estate “De Wolwedans” (‘The Dance of Wolves’), after the many jackals that lived in the hills at that time.
 Coming from Germany he thought these small creatures were wolves.

+The farm exchanged hands numerous times until it landed upon Charles and Maria Marais.
+The pair had five children, two of whom died during infancy.
+Charles and Maria planted tobacco, expanded the vineyards and built the wine cellar.
+They are now celebrated as the most significant owners in the estate's history.
+When Charles died, Maria ensured that the manor house would be built to completion.
+When the construction ended in 1814 Maria decorated the gable of the manor with six flowers, representing herself and her children.
+The estate has since created a comemeritave wine, called "The Six Flowers".
+This wine is part of their Short Story Collection.

-The name of the estate, Neetlingshof, comes from a former owner of the estate, and it still survives in the name of the restaurant of the estate, which is called Lord Neethling.
+The name of the estate, Neetlingshof, comes from a former owner of the estate, Lord Neethling.
+His name lived on for many years as the estate's restaurant's title.
+The restaurant is now called The Salt Deli.